Azure/Azure-DataFactory/community templates/README.md

 ![Use your template](images/use-template02.png?raw=true)

-6. If the sample file is correct, a pipeline will be created from it automatically.
+6. If the template is correct, a pipeline will be created from it automatically.

 ![Create a pipeline](images/pipeline-from-template.png?raw=true)